dieuxuanhien/uit-go-se360/docs/architecture/section-5-api-specification.md

    - Only passengers can rate (enforced by auth + business logic)
    - Can only rate completed trips
    - One rating per trip (enforced by unique database constraint)
+   - Passengers and drivers can view ratings for their trips (enforced by authorization)
+   - Driver view excludes passengerId for privacy protection

 10. **Health check endpoint:**
     - Required for ALB target group health checks